 Focal length can be a strange concept when your first start out in photography.
 Those seemingly arbitrary numbers labeled on a lens, usually in millimeters.
-However, once you learn the principles behind focal length, the information can teach you on a number of levels from how wide-angle or zoomed in your image will look to shutter speed and what the effects of each focal lengths are on an image.
+However, once you learn the principles behind focal length, the information can teach you on a number of levels from how wide-angle or zoomed in your image will look to shutter speed and what the effects of each length are on an image.

 What Is Focal Length?